9.2.4 |

 evident from the next example.

-each other.
-Hence, in those days there were plenty of them as
+Hence, in those days there were plenty of them as compared with the

-first-occupancy and labor theorist the beach in question became
+According to the first-occupancy and labor theorist the beach in question

-the private property of the first occupier and laborer.
-It should
+turned, or was turned, into the private property of the first occupier

 people grew faster than the number of beaches.
 In other